Sirsasana Is a Yoga Pose That Helps In Resolving Thyroid Problem

 - Try to remain in the position for a few seconds.

 - Slowly bend your knees.
 Keep your heals near to buttocks.
 Come back to child pose.

-Sirsasana should be learned and practiced under the guidance of a qualified yoga instructor.
+Sirsasana should be learned and practised under the guidance of a qualified yoga instructor.
 You cannot learn this asana easily, and it requires constant practice to get it correct.
-If done wrongly or lose balance, you may fall down leading to injuries in neck or shoulder.
-Once you get the position correctly, you can increase the duration to maximize the benefits of it.
+If done wrongly or lose balance, you may fall leading to injuries in the neck or shoulder.
+Once you get the position correctly, you can increase the duration to maximise the benefits of it.
 A woman should never attempt this yoga during pregnancy.

 Source – Mega we care global